uhm-campus-energy/grid-assignments/tutorial.md

    ssh -L 6543:localhost:5432 YOUR_UH_USERNAME@128.171.46.101
    ```

-   Once you are logged in the server, open up a new **local** terminal and run:
+   Once you are logged in to the server, open a new **local** terminal and run:

    ```bash
    nc -z localhost 6543 && echo UP
    ```

-   If you see UP, the tunnel is working and you can start the backend.
-The SSH terminal just needs to stay open in the background
+   If you see `UP`, the tunnel is working.
+The SSH terminal just needs to stay
+   open in the background.

 3. **Start the backend** and confirm it's hitting the DB: